-2023 2022
+2024 2023

-SRMC 12
+SRMC 10 11

-Lancaster WTE Facility 21 22
+Lancaster WTE Facility 20 21

-Transfer Station Complex 26 27
+Transfer Station Complex 25 26

-The Authority is required to provide funding and assurance for its AROs by setting aside assets restricted for payment of the AROs and carrying insurance to cover ARO amounts.
-The Authority carries liability insurance of \$2,000,000 to cover any costs associated with its AROs and has pledged collateral bonds in favor of PaDEP totaling \$887,226 as of December 31, 2023 and 2022.
+The Authority is required to provide funding and assurance for its ARO by setting aside assets restricted for payment of the ARO and carrying insurance to cover ARO amounts.
+The Authority carries liability insurance of \$2,000,000 to cover any costs associated with its ARO and has pledged collateral bonds in favor of PaDEP totaling \$887,226 as of December 31, 2024 and 2023.

-Note 19 - Major Customers
+Note 18 - Major Customers

-Total tipping fee revenues include transactions with major customers (customers whose sales comprise 10% or more of total revenues) and are as follows for the years ended December 31:
+Total revenues include transactions with a major customer (any customer whose sales comprise 10% or more of total revenues) and are as follows for the years ended December 31: